Cray-HPE/docs-sat/docs/release_notes/sat_2.4_release_notes.md

 - The `oauthlib` Python package version was updated from 3.2.0 to 3.2.1 to mitigate CVE-2022-36087.

-### Restricted Permissions on SAT Config Files and Directories
+### Restricted Permissions on SAT Configuration Files and Directories

 SAT stores information used to authenticate to the API gateway with Keycloak.
 Token files are stored in the `~/.config/sat/tokens/` directory.
 Those files